ryryanb/confidentialmessenger/README.md

 ConfidentialMessenger is a POC chat application I developed for a client.
 I will be expanding on the application introducing new features and also making it production-ready.
+The client repository where I originally pushed the code to is at: https://github.com/stefanotempesta/ConfidentialMessenger

 ConfidentialMessenger is a web chat application that demonstrates the use of Azure confidential computing features to protect data.
 The application builds on a simple web chat application enhancing the system's protection of sensitive data by using Azure's confidential computing technologies.
 The two ways the contact list is to be stored is: